School Age Immunisation

 Kernow Health CIC began delivering the School Immunisation Programme in Cornwall on behalf of NHS England back in 2016, and to this day we continue to cover all schools in the county, now offering more immunisations than ever before.

-We are delighted to announce that we have been awarded the contract to deliver the School Immunisation Programme in Devon from August 2023 and look forward to working with schools, children and parents in the future.
+We were delighted to be awarded the contract to deliver the School Immunisation Programme in Devon in 2023 and are now working with schools, children and parents across both counties.

 Why Vaccinations Are Important